Community energy facilities can be built anywhere:

 - Sub-prime agricultural land

-Community solar provides multiple benefits to all ratepayers:
+Community energy provides multiple benefits to all ratepayers:

 - It lowers grid costs for all utility customers through avoided costs associated with energy generation, transmission, and distribution.